fictzio/rpg-markdown/README.md

 - [Reveal JS, presentation decks on markdown](https://revealjs.com/)
 - [Homebrewery, DnD niceness from markdown](https://github.com/naturalcrit/homebrewery)

-And - many more that I haven't mentioned yet.
+And many more that I haven't mentioned yet.
 I'll keep adding.

 ## The parser

 The first parser was built as an extension of [Dominic Baggotts markdown parser](https://github.com/evilstreak/markdown-js) which renders to both HTML and JSON.
 The JSON part is the result of the syntax differientals which tags certain content as data.

-> 2020-11-19, I just started work on rebuilding the parser to work with the [Unified Collective](https://unifiedjs.com/) and especially the markdown parser [Remark] (https://remark.js.org/).
+> 2020-11-19, I just started work on rebuilding the parser to work with the [Unified Collective](https://unifiedjs.com/) and especially the markdown parser [Remark](https://remark.js.org/).
 One goal is to structure RPG Markdown as an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)

 ## Current status

-2021-01-21, RPG Markdown is to some extent used in the character sheet module for FictionBoard [FictionBoard Actor Module](https://app.fictionboard.com/actors)
+2021-01-21, RPG Markdown is to some extent used in the character sheet module for [FictionBoard Actor Module](https://app.fictionboard.com/actors)

 2020-11-29, The RPG Markdown concept is being used in my virtual tabletop project [FictionBoard](https://www.fictionboard.com).
 It's still in an early phase of development and I just restarted work on the parser and dialect specification.

 ## Contributing

 Please feel free to comment on the project, make suggestion and other input.